Emmerz6949/password-generator/README.md

 ## Description

-This repository was created to add javascript to the pre-existing code to create a function that would make the "Generate Password" button functional.
+This repository was created to add more javascript code to the pre-existing files to create a function that would make the "Generate Password" button functional.

 You can use the commits to follow my journey.